learn-co-curriculum/sinatra-from-scratch-readme/README.md

 1. Review gems and how to keep them updated using `bundle install`
 2. Describe the purpose of the application controller and `app.rb` in Sinatra
-3. Create a local host server to view an application in a browser
+3. Run a Sinatra app by entering `rackup app.rb` in your terminal

 ## Basic Sinatra App